Emergency Hotline - 24 hours / 7 days

 • Labored or noisy breathing

-A serious, debilitating and sometimes fatal disease caused by two different strains of the bacterium Chlamydia.
+This is a serious, debilitating and sometimes fatal disease caused by two different strains of the bacterium Chlamydia.
 It commonly causes ocular and urogenital disease manifested by keratoconjunctivitis (pink-eye), infertility and urine staining of the rump caused by cystitis (dirty tail).

-Chlamydial disease is often complicated by secondary infections with other bacteria and fungi and is exacerbated by a number of factors including chronic stress, poor nutrition and immunosuppressive diseases.
+Chlamydial disease is often complicated by secondary infections with other bacteria and fungi, and is exacerbated by a number of factors including chronic stress, poor nutrition and immunosuppressive diseases.

 Koalas suffering from Chlamydia have a good chance of recovery if they are treated in the early stages of the disease.